 In the US, you may sleep in your RV at designated overnight parking areas, such as rest stops with truck and trailer overnight parking.
 You are also permitted to sleep in a moving RV as a passenger if you are wearing a seat belt.
 Sleeping in the bedroom area of an RV is prohibited while the motorhome or trailer is in motion.

-No new legislation has been passed regarding RVs in Minnesota since 2021.
+No major statewide legislation has been passed regarding RVs in Minnesota since 2021.

-Yes, it’s legal to live in your RV full time in Minnesota so long as you follow state regulations and camp only in designated long-term stay areas.
+Yes, it’s legal to live in your RV full time in Minnesota so long as you follow state regulations.
+Be sure to camp only in designated long-term stay areas.

 Yes, you can park your RV on your property in this state.
-When parking your RV on private property, you may need to follow local city ordinances, like rules for parking on grass.
+When parking your RV on private property, you may need to follow local city ordinances.

 Living in an RV on private property in most of its cities is not currently legal in Minnesota.